TRNSYSJP/findtype/README.md

 When you specify the number of a listed example, Simulation Studio launches and opens the .tpf file.

 ### Note
 This script assumes that .tpf and .dck files have the same name.
-Normally, .dck files have the same name as .tpf files, but if a different .dck file name has been specified, the correspondence will be lost.
+By default, .dck files have the same name as .tpf files, but some .tpf files have different .dck file names specified.
+In this case, the correspondence will be lost.
 Even if you specify a number, the .tpf file will not be opened.

 ### Batch File
 A batch file findtype.bat is provided for launching the script.
 You can register this repository folder to the PATH environment variable and execute it in the following format: